openstack-archive/tripleo-docs/doc/source/containers_deployment/undercloud.rst

 The latter can be run on baremetal or in a container (tripleoclient will run it in a container by default).

-Checkout the `TripleO Containers Architecture`_ for more detailed info on how TripleO builds, creates and runs containers.
+Checkout the :doc:`architecture` for more detailed info on how TripleO builds, creates and runs containers.